redwoodjs/redwood/docs/docs/uploads.md

 }
 ```

-For each of the models you configure when you setup uploads (in `UploadConfig`) - you have processors for them.
+For each of the models you configure when you setup uploads (in `UploadConfig`) - you have savers for them.

 So if you passed: